Gracia243/Pong/README.md

                 y -= 20
                 paddle_b.sety(y)
 # 4) Game Customising
-The last step customise the game, to achieve this, we define functions that control the movement of the paddles, associating them with specific keys using the onkeypress function from the turtle module.
-In addition, we can enhance the game by providing customization options.
-For instance, players can set the desired maximum points required for winning the game or adjust the ball speed to increase or decrease the level of challenge.
+The final step is to customize the game.
+To accomplish this, we define functions that handle the movement of the paddles, associating them with specific keys using the onkeypress function from the turtle module.
+Additionally, we can enhance the game by offering customization options.
+For example, players can set the desired maximum points required to win the game or adjust the ball speed to increase or decrease the level of challenge.

         #Keyboard bindings
         wn.listen()